Key Concepts

 Technical Implementation

-- Packet Transmission Rights: A validator’s right to transmit packets to the epoch leader is directly proportional to their delegations.
+The swQoS system operates on the following principles:- Packet Transmission Rights: A validator’s right to transmit packets to the epoch leader is directly proportional to their delegations.

 - Priority Queueing: Transactions from larger validators receive priority in block inclusion.